casdoor/casdoor-website/docs/integration/php/WordPress.md

 2. Complete the initial WordPress setup (create an admin account, site title).
 3. Log in to the WordPress Admin Dashboard (`http://<wordpress-server-ip>/wp-admin`) to confirm functionality.

-## Step 2: Create a Casdoor Application
+## Step 2: Create a Casdoor application

-Casdoor requires an "Application" to act as a bridge between the CAS server and WordPress.
-Follow these steps to create one:
+Create an application in Casdoor to act as the CAS bridge for WordPress:

 1. Log in to the Casdoor Admin Dashboard.
 2. Navigate to **Applications** > **Add Application**